ScilifelabDataCentre/OrderPortal/README.md

 OrderPortal
 ===========

-A portal for orders (requests, project applications, etc) to a facility from its users.
+A portal for orders (requests, project proposals, etc) to a facility from its users.

 The current version requires Python 3.6 or higher.